Healthy Homes Assessment Houghton Bay

 Houghton Bay Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Houghton Bay and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement throughout Houghton Bay and New Zealand rental homes where it’s reasonably practicable to install.

-• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement should be included in any new, renewed or modified tenancy agreement.
+• A Healthy Homes Declaration of Intent, an Insulation Statement and an Insurance Statement must be included in any new, renewed or varied tenancy agreement.

-• Private landlords and property managers must make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers must make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes